nirlipo/personal-web/content/project/farmbot/index.md

 ![image](./sp2.jpg)
 ![image](./sp3.jpg)

+## Farm.Bot E-nose senosr integration

+Watch the video below for a 3 minutes introduction about the new Farm.bot E-nose.

+{{< youtube haKIpkQ0OBE >}} -->

 ## Farm.Bot Unity Simulator

 The Unity Simulator controlled by AI Planners was developed as a Master research project by Jiayuan during the COVID period, while we didn't have access to the physical platform.